--> What's In A Street Name? - Visit Palm Springs tag-img

 Vista Chino, Farrell Drive, Arenas, and Ramon roads—we all know these familiar Palm Springs street names—either by heart or with our navigational devices.

 But do you ever wonder where the names came from?
-Turns out these and other Palm Springs street monikers have wonderful backstories that provide a roadmap, if you will, to Palm Springs’ beginnings—which, to no surprise, is as unique as the city itself.
+It turns out these and other Palm Springs street monikers have incredible backstories that provide a roadmap, if you will, to Palm Springs’ beginnings—which, to no surprise, is as unique as the city itself.

 A U.S. Supreme Court win.
 A breakthrough all-woman governing board — in the 1950s!
 Movie stars.
 High-ranking Shamans.
 Mountain gods.